 The case log form will hold 3 cases per page.
 The case summaries should be brief and to the point.
 Use critical thinking skills to only provide the pertinent information about the case.
-All drugs can be abbreviated with the first few letters of the name (e.g. hydro for hydromorphone, ace for acepromazine, etc).
-Be careful to not abbreviate a drug so much that it can be confused with another drug (e.g. dex could indicate dexmedetomidine, dextrose or dexamethasone).
+All drugs can be abbreviated with the first few letters of the name (e.g. "hydro" for hydromorphone, "aceprom" for acepromazine, etc.).
+Be careful to not abbreviate a drug so much that it can be confused with another drug (e.g. "dex" could indicate dexmedetomidine, dextrose or dexamethasone, and "ace" could indicate acetaminophen or acepromazine).
 Common medical abbreviations (e.g. WNL, BID, PRN, etc.) can be used for the case summaries.
 An approved abbreviation page is located with the application documents.
 It is also included as the last page in the case log document.
 We recommend utilizing this abbreviation page and minimize other abbreviations to avoid confusion.
 If other abbreviations are used and the content cannot be verified it could lead to the rejection of that case log.
-Use generic names for ALL drugs aside from a few brand name exceptions (e.g., Telazol[®], Zoletil[®], Tilzolan[®], Simbadol[®], Nocita[®], Vetstarch[®]).
+Use generic names for ALL drugs aside from a few brand name exceptions (e.g., Telazol®, Zoletil®, Tilzolan®, Simbadol®, Nocita®, Vetstarch®).
 All drugs should be listed as dose (mg or mcg) or dosage (mg/kg or mcg/kg).
 Do not just list the mL volume!
 Appropriate units MUST be present for all drugs, fluids, CRIs, monitored parameters and blood work.
 Normal ranges for blood work and vital parameters may be presented in a case log, if needed, but are not required.